Tacoma-based Wooden City is expanding to Spokane with a restaurant slated to open in April in the historic Genesee Building.

 Renovations began in November to transform the building’s ground floor into the 8,000-square-foot restaurant at 821 W. Riverside Ave.

-Longtime Seattle restaurant industry veterans Abe Fox and Jon Green opened Wooden City in downtown Tacoma in 2018.
+Longtime Seattle restaurant industry veterans Abe Fox and Jon Green opened Wooden City in he heart of downtown Tacoma in 2018.
 Green, who is Wooden City’s chef, previously worked at The French Laundry in Napa, California, and Gramercy Tavern in New York City.

 Fox was drawn to Spokane last year after visiting friends who relocated to the area.